-where the inequality holds by applying \eqref{AbsRemainderBound} from Lemma~\ref{LemBound}, the noise bound from Assumption~\ref{AssNoiseBound}, and the Cauchy-Schwarz inequality.
-For that reason, any $A\in\Sigma_{\omega}$ is also included in $\bar{\Sigma}_{\omega}$ which proves the claim. \end{proof}
+The inequality holds by applying \eqref{AbsRemainderBound} from Lemma~\ref{LemBound}, the noise bound from Assumption~\ref{AssNoiseBound}, and the Cauchy-Schwarz inequality.
+For that reason, any $A\in\Sigma_{\omega}$ is also included in $\bar{\Sigma}_{\omega}$.
+This proves the claim. \end{proof}

 Since $\Sigma_{\omega}$ is a set-membership for $A^*$ and $\Sigma_{\omega}\subseteq\bar{\Sigma}_{\omega}$, $\bar{\Sigma}_{\omega}$ provides a data-based set-membership for $A^*$.
 Even though we consider in Lemma~\ref{LemFSS1} the non-polynomial but tighter error bound \eqref{AbsRemainderBound} instead of \eqref{PolyRemainderBound}, $\bar{\Sigma}_{\omega}$ is characterized by quadratic constraints on the polynomial coefficients.
-Indeed, we can reformulate as in \cite{MartinDissi}
+Indeed, we can reformulate, as in \cite{MartinDissi},

 where $\otimes$ denotes the Kronecker product and $\text{vec}$ the vectorization of a matrix by stacking its columns.
-Then, $\bar{\Sigma}_{\omega}$ can be written by quadratic constraints on the elements of $A$
+Then $\bar{\Sigma}_{\omega}$ can be written by quadratic constraints on the elements of $A$

-Despite the fact that $\bar{\Sigma}_{\omega}$ would be suitable to determine system properties \cite{MartinDissi}, the number of quadratic constraints increases with the number of samples which might lead to computationally demanding SOS optimization problems.
-Therefore, we follow the approach from \cite{MartinNLMSOS} where we combine ellipsoidal outer approximations \cite{Boyd_Elli} and the dualization lemma~\cite{SchererLMI} to construct a more computationally appealing characterization for data-driven set-memberships in case of pointwise bounded noise.
+Despite the fact that $\bar{\Sigma}_{\omega}$ would be suitable to determine system properties \cite{MartinDissi}, the vectorization of $A^T$ would lead to computationally demanding SOS optimization problems.
+Indeed, the size increases with $n_yn_z$, the number of unknown parameters.
+Since also the number of quadratic constraints increases with the number of samples, we follow the approach from \cite{MartinNLMSOS}.
+There we combine ellipsoidal outer approximations \cite{Boyd_Elli} and the dualization lemma~\cite{SchererLMI} (Chapter 4.4.1) to construct a more computationally appealing characterization for data-driven set-memberships in case of pointwise bounded noise.